Criminal Sexual Conduct 4th Degree

 Fourth degree criminal sexual conduct has to do with unwanted sexual touching/sexual contact.

-Criminal Sexual Conduct Fourth Degree is the least harsh charge that exists when it comes to acts of sexual contact within the different degrees of Criminal Sexual Conduct.
-CSC 4th Degree has to do with an unwanted sexual touching.
-That sexual touching encompasses touching any of the intimate parts of someone’s body, including, but not limited to, a touching of the penis, vagina, anus, inner thigh, chest, etc.
+Sexual touching encompasses any of the intimate parts of someone’s body, including, but not limited to, the penis, vagina, anus, inner thigh, chest, etc.

 The “sexual contact” can be over the clothing or under the clothing.
-So long as there is some type of contact with your body, like your fingers, toes, an object, etc., with the private part(s) of another person, whether it’s over or under their clothes, you can be charged with CSC 4th Degree.
+If there is some type of contact with your body, like your fingers, toes, an object, etc., with the private part(s) of another person, again, no matter if it’s over or under their clothes, you can be charged with criminal sexual conduct fourth degree.

-DO MY ACTIONS FIT THE CRIME OF CRIMINAL SEXUAL CONDUCT FOURTH DEGREE?
+DO MY ACTIONS FIT THE CRIME OF 4th DEGREE CSC?

-Below is the legal definition of Fourth Degree Criminal Sexual Conduct as defined under the Michigan Compiled Laws; MCL 750.520e
+Below is the legal definition of 4th degree CSC as defined under the Michigan Penal Code; MCL 750.520e

-*If your actions, or the actions the accuser claims you made, match any of the below circumstances, you may be charged or investigated for Fourth Degree Criminal Sexual Conduct:
+*If your actions match any of the below circumstances, you may be charged/investigated for CSC 4th Degree: